GoogleChrome/OriginTrials/developer-guide.md

     when a valid token is provided.
 The exclusion percentage varies for each trial, but is typically less than 5%.

-<a name="expiry-date"></a>
-### 22. What does the expiry date mean for my tokens?

-Tokens are guaranteed to be accepted by Chrome up to the expiry date.
-This date is typically identical with the end date of the origin trial.
-In some instances, the end date of the origin trial is extended from the trial's origin end date.
-If you would like to continue participating in the origin trial during this additional phase, you will need to generate a new token by selecting the "Renew" button on your registration's detail page.

 <a name="verification"></a>
-### 23. How are tokens verified?
+### 22. How are tokens verified?
 Tokens are self-contained and verified by Chrome on-device, without any server calls or network access.

 <a name="performance-impact"></a>
-### 24. Does token verification have a performance impact?
+### 23. Does token verification have a performance impact?
 Verifying a token requires some parsing/decoding of the token, and a crypto call, but the performance impact is unlikely to be observable on any page.

+<a name="expiry-date"></a>
+### 24. What does the expiry date mean for my tokens?

+Tokens are considered valid by Chrome up to the expiry date.
+The expiry date is usually the same as the end date of the origin trial.
+See [Question 11](#token-expiry).

+### 25. Do I need to provide feedback for the trial if I request a token?

+As of February 12, 2024, submitting feedback for a trial is optional, but encouraged.
+Over the course of your participation in the trial, you may receive notifications to ask for your feedback on the feature.